ulfschneider/markdown-it-echarts/README.md

 # markdown-it-responsive-echarts

-A [markdown-it](https://github.com/markdown-it/markdown-it) plugin to render [ECharts](https://echarts.apache.org/) diagram definitions.
+A [markdown-it](https://github.com/markdown-it/markdown-it) plugin to render responsive [ECharts](https://echarts.apache.org/) diagram definitions that react to light mode and dark mode.

 In your Markdown, describe the chart within a fenced codeblock, introduced with the `echarts` keyword.